jacoblee628/systemsproject/README.md

 * All PRD items referenced by SRS must exist (not obsolete)
 * All SRS referenced by tests must exist (not obsolete)
 * All PRD referenced by tests must exist (not obsolete)

+After the validation step, the utility will output a error log in a csv file with the rows that have been invalidated by the checks.

 # Files Included